shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/administering/convert-from-single-root-to-multi.md

 You should follow this same pattern for each template path in your `config/core/templates.yml` file.
 Specify the correct `root_name` for each one (**'primary'** or **'secondary'**).

-NOTE: You do not need to specify a `root_name` for templates that use the default storage root.
+{% include info title="Note" content="You do not need to specify a `root_name` for templates that use the default storage root.
 The default root is indicated by specifying `default: true` in the `roots.yml` file.
-If a default is not explicitly defined in `roots.yml`, the root named **primary** will be considered the default.
+If a default is not explicitly defined in `roots.yml`, the root named **primary** will be considered the default." %}

-1 It is worth noting that updating the paths might not be ideal, since any old files that were created using the previous value will not be accessible by Toolkit once the new value is set (e.g. old work files won't be found by Toolkit after changing their template path).
+<sup>1</sup> *It is worth noting that updating the paths might not be ideal, since any old files that were created using the previous value will not be accessible by Toolkit once the new value is set (e.g. old work files won't be found by Toolkit after changing their template path).
 If this is a concern, you may then create a new template (e.g. houdini_shot_publish_v2) with the new location and upgrade your apps to use that new version.
 Not all apps handle a fallback concept like this, but this will allow some apps to recognize the old files.
-This does not affect publishes, as these are always linked to their publish in Shotgun.
+This does not affect publishes, as these are always linked to their publish in Shotgun.*